exasol/script-languages-container-tool/contributing.md

 ## How can you contribute?

 You can contribute to this project at several levels:
-- In any case we suggest you to create a new Github issue, be it for bug reports or new features, before implementing any change.
+- In any case, we recommend creating a new Github issue for bug reports or new features before implementing any changes.
 Thus, we can give you feedback soon.
 - If you are more experienced, we are happy about any pull request.
 Please check out our [developer guide](doc/developer_guide/developer_guide.md) which provides insights about architecture and design decisions.

 ## Testing